showpass/showpass-wordpress-plugin/README.md

 * *`showpass_get_event_date($date, $zone)`* - This is function for getting time in the timezone from the event.

-`$date` - it is parameter that you need to set.
-It will be some date from API output.
+`$date` and `$zone` - these are parameters that you need to pass to function.
+They will be in data from API output.

 ex.
 Event start date - `showpass_get_event_date($event->starts_on, $event->timezone)`